petergerritsen/ipcvs.nl/content/portfolio/index.md

 Centocor B.V. is part of the Johnson & Johnson group.
 With production facilities in the Netherlands and the United States, it is the biggest producer of monoclonal antibodies in the world.
 Well-known products are Remicade and Reopro.
 These medicines help against heart and artery diseases and auto-immune diseases such as Rheumatoid Arthritis.

-The Center of Expertise Cell Culture supports the production department with deviation handling, chasing CAPA’s and quality events and reviewing the production performance.
-IPCVS was involved in the following activities: initiating and coordinating process changes; coordinating and executing follow ups for CAPA’s; initiating, chasing and presenting CAPA’s to the CAPA board members; carrying out follow up actions / root cause investigations; data collection for cell culture related deviations; revising process related documentation; and writing various documentation regarding the implementation of new production processes.
+The Center of Expertise Cell Culture supports the production department with deviation handling, chasing CAPA's and quality events and reviewing the production performance.
+IPCVS was involved in the following activities: initiating and coordinating process changes; coordinating and executing follow ups for CAPA's; initiating, chasing and presenting CAPA's to the CAPA board members; carrying out follow up actions / root cause investigations; data collection for cell culture related deviations; revising process related documentation; and writing various documentation regarding the implementation of new production processes.

 You can find more information about my work experience in my LinkedIn profile.